fetep/pencil/docs/webapp.md

 Pencil has [Open Web App](https://developer.mozilla.org/en-US/docs/Apps) support.
-To enable it add:
+Once enabled, a tiny pencil icon should appear at the bottom left of each page, allowing you to install the page as an App.
+To enable Open Web Apps support add:

     :webapp: true

-To your pencil configuration.
+To your Pencil configuration.
 If you'd like to specify a manifest instead of the default (recommended), use something like this:

     :webapp: